postcards from the world how to travel while working full time

 My Story

-I was born in Poland, and after finishing high school I moved to Scotland to study psychology and psychotherapy.
-That move changed everything for me—not just academically, but in how I started to see the world.
+I was born in Poland.
+After finishing high school I moved to Scotland to study psychology and psychotherapy — and that move changed everything.

-While studying in Scotland and working three different jobs, I carefully structured my time so I could travel.
-Weekends turned into short European getaways.
-University breaks became longer escapes.
-I would plan my assignments around travel windows, sometimes working while others were going out, so I could disappear into a new country for a few days or weeks.
+From the start, I knew travel had to be part of my life.
+Not someday.
+Now.
+So while studying and working three jobs in Scotland, I structured my time around it.
+Weekends became short European escapes.
+University breaks became longer trips.
+I planned assignments around travel windows and worked while others went out, so I could disappear into a new country for a few days or weeks.